skrey/yellow-extensions/features/gallery/README.md

 ## How to show image captions

 Image captions can be configured in file `system/settings/text.ini`.
-You can define the text settings here, for example text that is displayed below images.
 [Learn more](https://developers.datenstrom.se/help/adjusting-system#text-settings).

 ## Examples